QutEcoacoustics/research-blog/research/EADM-Towsey/Long-Duration-Audio-Recordings-of-the-environment.md

 ---

-### 2. Using acoustic indices to monitor sperm whales
+### 2. Slide 27: Using acoustic indices to monitor sperm whales

-{% include figure.html src="Slides/Slide30.png" caption="Slide 26.
+{% include figure.html src="Slides/Slide30.png" caption="Slide 27.
 Figure courtesy of Hervé Glotin" %}

 _Slide 26_ shows the Mediterranean Sea and the south coast of France.
 The city of Toulon is on the left.
 A few kilometres off the coast, the sea level suddenly drops from 200m to 2000m.
 The submarine cliff face is carved out by canyons in which sperm whales like to hunt.
 A hydrophone rig (known as BOMBYX) is placed at the top of one of these canyons.
 Sperm whales hunt for their prey by emitting sonar clicks and their presence can be detected by identifying clicks at a characteristic periodicity of about one second.
 You can listen to a short recording of sperm whale clicks here.
 The first four seconds of the recording are dominated by sonar clicks.
 When they cease, you can more easily hear the sperm whale clicks.